-Florent and Béatrice will welcome you to the Aigle refuge.
+You will be welcomed by Louis, the refuge keeper of the brand new Aigle hut.
 Overnight accommodation in a dormitory (blankets provided, bring your own sheet), shared toilets, no shower or washbasin as there is no water in the refuge.
 Hearty meals, picnics at lunchtime or hot meals.